MerosCrypto/Meros/docs/Protocol/Merit.md

 When a new BlockBody is received, a full Block can be formed using the BlockHeader.
 The Block is valid if:

 - The header is valid.
-- contents is the result of a properly constructed Merkle tree according to the data in the Block.
+- contents is the result of a properly constructed Merkle tree.
+It should be noted the tree used to form contents must include automatically included predecessors.
-- verifiers is the result of a properly constructed Merkle tree according to the data in the Block.
+- verifiers is the result of a properly constructed Merkle tree.
+- significant is between 0 (exclusive) and 26280 (inclusive).
 - Every Transaction is unique.
 - Every Transaction has a Verification Packet involving Merit Holders not previously archived on the Blockchain.
+- Every Transaction's Verification Packet's newly archived Merit Holders' Merit sums to be greater than significant.
 - Every Transaction's predecessors have Verification Packets.
 - Every Transaction's predecessors, if they have yet to be mentioned on the Blockchain, are not mentioned in this BlockBody.
 - Every Transaction doesn't compete with, or have parents which compete with, Transactions archived 5 Blocks before the last Checkpoint.
+- Each sketch is properly constructed from the data used to construct their respective Merkle.
+- Only new Elements are archived.
+- No SendDifficulty, DataDifficulty, or GasPrice skips a nonce for their Merit Holder.
 - Every Element is valid and doesn't cause a MeritRemoval when combined with another Element either already on the Blockchain or in the same Block.
-- Only new Elements are archived.
-- If a Merit Holder has a Merit Removal archived, that is their only Element archived in the Block.
 - The aggregate signature is formed with the following algorithm:

 ```